Standish Lawder: Biography

-Born in Connecticut in 1936, Lawder attended Williams College and the National Autonomous University of Mexico as an undergraduate, and studied at the Ludwig Maximilian University of Munich.
-While at the University of Munich, he became a test subject for a neurologist researching phosphenes at around 1960.
+Born in Connecticut in 1936, Lawder attended Williams College and the National Autonomous University of Mexico as an undergraduate, and studied at the Ludwig-Maximilians-Universität München (LMU).
+While at the LMU, he became a test subject for a neurologist researching phosphenes at around 1960.
 During these experiments, he was injected with measured amounts of LSD, mescaline and psilocybin, and "spent a whole day in the clinic".
 In this, he became an early subject of psychedelics.
 Afterwards, he received his doctor of philosophy as an art historian at Yale University.
 His thesis, which was later published as The Cubist Cinema, examines the correlation between the history of film and its impact on modern art, described as a holistic overview by Anthony Reveaux in Film Quarterly.

-For several decades Standish ran a community non-profit darkroom called the Denver Darkroom.
+For several decades, Standish ran a community non-profit darkroom called the Denver Darkroom.
 It began as Standish's dream workspace which he cordially extended to visiting filmmakers, artists, journalists and friends.
 It was an artistic hotspot housing a large commercial-size black and white darkroom, studios, a library, a kitchen, a dining room/ gallery and sleeping lofts/ prop storage.
-The demand for the community darkroom was huge and it became a non-profit in 1998, accepting paid memberships to cover operating costs.
+The demand for the community darkroom was huge, and it became a non-profit in 1998, accepting paid memberships to cover operating costs.
 Beginning in 2000 classes in Photography were offered by Artists and faculty of Metropolitan State College of Denver (now MSU) at the Denver Darkroom.

 Lawder's first wife, Ursula, was the daughter of Richard Strauss-Ruppel and Frieda Ruppel, who later married Dadaist artist Hans Richter.
 He was with his second wife, Dianne Vanderlip, Curator of Modern art the Denver Art Museum, for 22 years and divorced in 2001.

 Lawder died on June 21, 2014.